 Ideally, you will have established a written work agreement that specifies that evaluations will take place annually, though you might both feel that every six months could be useful.

 Try to say something like: “I’d like to plan time for a job evaluation every so often.
 It’ll be a chance for us to check in and give each other feedback.
 We’ll focus on what’s working and what could improve.”
-Raising the idea out of the blue could set off alarm bells, with the person you employ fearing that you are planning to fire them or that you are very dissatisfied.
+Raising the idea of a job evaluation out of the blue could set off alarm bells, with the person you employ fearing that you are planning to fire them or that you are very dissatisfied.
 So mentioning the plan in advance helps prevent any unnecessary concern.

 How to Have an Evaluation or Check-In